vborghe/neurocausal.github.io/README.md

-# Website for our Lab
+# Website for our NeuroCausal

 Created with hugo static site with Toha theme.